Magnusson-Institute/miff/README.rst

 (https://www.mozilla.org/en-US/MPL/2.0/), see the "LICENSE" file for details.

+Instructions for building for various targets:

+* :ref:`MacOS (m1) build <m1_build>`

-TODO: add reference to the UK paper that runs browsers for 30 minutes; include our objective to have zero internet accesses that were not initiated by user.
+*TODO: add reference to the UK paper that runs browsers for 30 minutes; include our objective to have zero internet accesses that were not initiated by user.*

 "Patches"
 ---------

-TODO: general intro to the patch strategy
+All of MiFF's patches for the Gecko source code are located in the ``patches``:

+* All patches follow naming conventions of ``NN_<description>.diff``.
+* The ``patches/series`` file lists all patches, and the order in which they will be applied.
+By naming convention, they are applied in "NN" order.

+Contents of the diff files follow the unified GNU diff format. [#fn05]_

-Note: for many of the patch files, we include extensive comments on all of the changes.
+*Note: for many of the patch files, we include extensive comments on all of the changes.*

 --------------